United Church of Christ in the Philippines: The Evangelical Church in the Philippines

-The Evangelical Church in the Philippines was formed in 1943 under the direction of the Japanese Imperial Forces.
+The Evangelical Church in the Philippines (福音教会) was formed in 1943 under the direction of the Japanese Imperial Forces.
 It brought together the United Evangelical Church; the Christian Churches and Churches of Christ (Disciples of Christ); the Iglesia Evangélica Unida de Cristo; the Iglesia Evangélica Metodista en las Islas Filipinas (IEMELIF) founded by Bishop Nicholas Zamora; the Iglesia Evangélica Nacional; the Philippine Methodist Church; some Seventh-day Adventists and other churches.
 It was the first such union of churches under full Filipino leadership.

 After World War II, former Presbyterians and Congregationalists reconstituted the United Evangelical Church.
 On the other hand, the former United Brethren in Christ, together with the Church of Christ (Disciples of Christ) and the independent congregations remained as the Evangelical Church in the Philippines.
 Since the Seventh-day Adventists were forced into the merger by the Japanese, they immediately left the Evangelical Church of the Philippines after the war.